 What is the way forward?

 - According to social activists, Muslim marriage is a civil contract between two adults and the procedures to be followed on its breakdown should also be of civil nature.
-Penal action to discourage the practice of instant triple talaq does not take into account issues of economic security of women.
+Penal action to discourage the practice of instant triple talaq does not take into account issues of the economic security of women.

 - The government should strengthen the negotiating capacities of women by providing them with support and criminalizing instant triple talaq was not the answer.